-Criminal Background Check:
+Criminal Background Check

 Criminal background checks are completed in accordance with NDSU CHP Policy 3.08.
 The national certification organization (ARDMS) provides a Pre-Application Determination of Eligibility for ARDMS Certification: Criminal Matters form to verify eligibility of applicants who have a history of criminal charges.
 Pre-application verification for certification test eligibility is the sole responsibility of the candidate and/or student prior to and during participation in the Sonography Program.
-Applicants who have questions regarding how these issues may affect their ability to earn certification credentials or obtain employment in the profession should discuss this matter with a Program official prior to beginning the Program.
+Applicants who have questions regarding how these issues may affect ability to earn certification credentials or obtain employment in the profession should discuss this matter with a Program official prior to beginning the Program.

-Student Health:
+Student Health

-The Sanford Sonography Program encourages students to make choices that promote and safeguard their mental and physical health.
+The Sonography Program encourages students to make choices that promote and safeguard their mental and physical health.
 Optimal health and well-being require proper physiologic care in nutrition, sleep, relaxation, and exercise.
 To expect optimal learning performance, students must take responsibility to practice a prudent lifestyle.
 If a student is ill, staying home to avoid exposing patients and coworkers is expected per Sanford policy.

 Students are required to carry medical insurance throughout the Program and are responsible for full payment of all hospital, emergency room visits, walk-in clinic visits, and physical examinations.
 Proof of insurance is required prior to start date.
-Influenza and COVID-19 vaccinations are required for all Sanford employees and students.
-Medical and religious exemptions must be submitted annually.
+Vaccinations are required for all Sanford employees and students.
+Exemptions must be submitted annually.

-If accepted into the Program, an e-mail will be sent to each student containing the following attachments:
+If accepted into the Program, an e-mail will be sent to each student requesting the following: